Dikembe Mutombo: Player profile

-The 7 ft 2 in, 260 lb Mutombo played center, where he was regarded as one of the top inside defenders of all time.
+The 7 ft 2 in, 260 lb Mutombo played center, being regarded as one of the top inside defenders of all time.
 Nicknamed "Mt.
-Mutombo", his combination of height, power and long arms led to a record-tying four NBA Defensive Player of the Year awards, a feat equaled only by Ben Wallace and Rudy Gobert.
+Mutombo", his combination of height, power, and long arms, led to a record-tying four NBA Defensive Player of the Year awards, a feat equaled only by Ben Wallace and Rudy Gobert.
 Mutombo was among the top three players in Defensive Player of the Year voting for nine consecutive seasons from 1994 to 2002.
 Staples of Mutombo's defensive prowess were his outstanding shot-blocking and rebounding power.
 Over his career, he averaged 2.8 blocks and 10.3 rebounds per game.
 Mutombo blocked 3,289 shots; at the time of his death on September 30, 2024, he was second all-time in blocked shots behind Hakeem Olajuwon.
 Mutombo is the 20th-most-prolific rebounder ever.
 He was also an eight-time All-Star and was elected into three All-NBA and six All-Defensive Teams.
 Along with his defensive prowess, Mutombo also contributed offensively, averaging at least 10 points per game until he reached age 35.

 Mutombo also achieved a certain level of on-court notoriety.
 After a successful block, he was known for taunting his opponents by waving his index finger, like a parent reproaching a disobedient child.
 Later in his career, NBA officials responded to the gesture with a technical foul for unsportsmanlike conduct.
 To avoid the technical foul, Mutombo took to waving his finger at the crowd or the TV cameras after a block, which is not considered taunting by the rules.
 Additionally, he was known for injuring several NBA players including Michael Jordan, Dennis Rodman, Charles Oakley, Patrick Ewing, Chauncey Billups, Ray Allen, Yao Ming, LeBron James and Tracy McGrady due to his practice of flailing his elbows.
 His former teammate Yao Ming made a joke about it: "I need to talk to Coach to have Dikembe held out of practice, because if he hits somebody in practice, it's our teammate.
 At least in the games, it's 50/50."

 The Atlanta Hawks retired Mutombo's number 55 jersey on November 24, 2015, and the Denver Nuggets did the same on October 29, 2016.
 On September 11, 2015, he was inducted into the Naismith Memorial Basketball Hall of Fame.
 He received the Sager Strong Award on June 25, 2018.